European Monetary System definition

 European Monetary System means the European Monetary System established by the European Union.

 European Monetary System means the European Monetary System established by the Resolution of December 5, 1978 of the Council of the European Communities.
-"EXCHANGE RATE AGENT", when used with respect to Securities of or within any series, means, unless otherwise specified with respect to any Securities pursuant to Section 3.1, a New York Clearing House bank designated pursuant to Section 3.1 or Section 3.12.
+"Exchange Rate Agent", when used with respect to Securities of or within any series, means, unless otherwise specified with respect to any Securities pursuant to Section 3.01, a bank designated pursuant to Section 3.01 or Section 3.13 (which may include any such bank acting as Trustee hereunder).

 European Monetary System means the European Monetary System established by the Resolution of December 5, 1978 of the Council of the European Community.
 "European Union" means the European Community, the European Coal and Steel Community and the European Atomic Energy Community.
 "Event of Default" has the meaning specified in Section 501.
 "Exchange Act" means the Securities Exchange Act of 1934, as amended.